The Challenge To Achievement At Pace (CAP) Program

 Often the most difficult part of starting a university career can be figuring out how to get by in a demanding new environment.
 Sometimes it’s just about learning how to learn, or thinking about learning in a new way.

 The CAP Program is designed for first-year students whose college applications do not accurately reflect their potential for success in an undergraduate program.
-All facets of the CAP Program work toward the goal of successfully assisting you with the transition from high school to college.
-Advisers work closely with you in the CAP Program to provide academic and personal guidance.
-Carefully designed courses, small class settings, seminars, workshops, and tutorials will assist you in acquiring the academic skills necessary to succeed at Pace University.
-All CAP courses will count toward your undergraduate degree.
+All facets of the CAP Program work toward the goal of successfully assisting students with the transition from high school to college.
+Advisors work closely with you in the CAP Program to provide academic and personal guidance.
+Carefully designed courses, small class settings, seminars, workshops, and tutorials will assist students in acquiring the academic skills necessary to succeed at Pace University.
+CAP courses will count toward most undergraduate degrees at Pace.

 Special Features of The CAP Program

 Students will be assigned a CAP Academic Advisor once they attend orientation.
 This advisor will follow their academic progress and personal growth throughout the first year of college and be available as an academic mentor.